 - Higher Education and Careers Conference.
 This takes place at the beginning of March here at Ampleforth.
 Over 55 institutions and organisations are represented.
 Students choose to attend four seminars on subjects such as Getting into Medicine, Engineering, Why Manchester?
 Admissions tests at Oxford, Careers in Fashion, Careers with PwC.

 - Higher Education and Gap Fair.
 This takes place in the afternoon following the HEC and gives students the opportunity to speak to delegates on a one to one basis.

 - University Open Days.
 Students may attend two university open days per academic year.

 - UCAS morning.
 Students learn about applying to university and writing personal statements.

 - Work experience.
-This is encouraged during the last week of term.
+This is encouraged during the last week of the summer term for those not involved in one of the service activities, the life skills course or the media workshop.
 Students are asked to organise it themselves through friends, family and contacts.

 It is hoped that by the time students return from their summer break that many, if not most, have made a start on their university choices and started to refine their personal statement.
 However, for those who are still unsure about their future direction, staff are on hand to advise and guide applicants through the intricacies of UCAS and other applications.
 Some opt to take a Gap Year and are encouraged to plan this carefully so that it is relevant as well as fun.
 Specialist help is available within the Careers Department and from subject tutors for applications to Oxbridge, Medicine, Dentistry, Veterinary Science, Law and joining the Armed Services.
 Subject teachers are always on hand to discuss courses and career options, from art and drama schools to engineering, surveying and accountancy options.